grafana/grafana/docs/sources/panels-refactor/override-field-values/add-a-field-override.md

 # Add a field override

-You can override as many fields and add as many field options to each override as you want to.
+You can override a field when you want to change the display of the value in the visualization.

+Before you begin:

+- Add a panel

+To add a field override:

-1. Navigate to the panel you want to edit, click the panel title, and then click **Edit**.
+1. Edit the panel to which you want to add an override.
-1. In the side pane, click **Overrides**.
-1. Click **Add field override**.
+1. In the panel display options, in the **Overrides** section, click **Add field override**.

 1. Select which fields an override rule will be applied to:
    - **Fields with name -** Select a field from the list of all available fields.
 Properties you add to a rule with this selector are only applied to this single field.
    - **Fields with name matching regex -** Specify fields to override with a regular expression.
 Properties you add to a rule with this selector are applied to all fields where the field name match the regex.